Ircama/osm-carto-tutorials/_notes/osm-rendering-process.md

 [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) provides the front end web server that handles requests from your web browser and passes the request to *mod_tile*, which in turn checks if the tile has already been created and is ready for use or whether it needs to be updated due to not being in the cache already.
 If it is already available and doesn’t need to be rendered, then it immediately sends the tile back to the client.
 If it does need to be rendered, then it will add it to a *render request* queue, and when it gets to the top of the queue, a tile renderer will render it and send the tile back to the client.

-In order to efficiently distribute tiles over Internet, OSM exploits a [CDN](http://wiki.openstreetmap.org/wiki/Platform_Status) (Content Delivery Network) implemented through multiple cache servers via [TileCache](http://wiki.openstreetmap.org/wiki/TileCache) modules.
+In order to efficiently serve tiles over Internet, OSM exploits a [CDN](http://wiki.openstreetmap.org/wiki/Platform_Status) (Content Delivery Network) implemented through multiple frontend web caching proxies running [Squid](https://en.wikipedia.org/wiki/Squid_(software)) and/or [TileCache](http://wiki.openstreetmap.org/wiki/TileCache).

 ![OSM CDN](https://blog.openstreetmap.org/wp-content/uploads/2015/03/osm-cdn-2015-03.png)